KiblaKhan/cinema-tickets/cinema-tickets-java/README.md

 ### Run the unit tests

-- mvn clean install (first time you're building the project)
+- mvn clean install (first time building the project)
 - mvn test

 This will execute all the unit tests in the TicketServiceImplTest class.